SunnysideAaron/wetesa-0/README.md

 standard library to build an api.
 Is this how I would build an api?
 Nope.
 There are too many great packages out there to simplify the code.
 See [TSDR-008 Non-dependencies.md](https://github.com/SunnysideAaron/wetesa-0/blob/main/docs/Decision%20Records/Tech%20Stack/TSDR-008%20Non-dependencies.md) for more information.
-I will be using the routing from this example and using the rest of the code as a reference when evaluating what value packages bring.
+I will be using the routing from this example and using the rest of the code as a reference when evaluating what value new packages bring.
 I personally believe the decision records are also valuable.
 Any api has to answer the same questions.
 Going through them and finding your own answers is a good way to start your own api.

 ## Requirements